bhajan1406/biometric-auditor-pro/README.md

 🏃‍♂️ Biometric Auditor Pro
-A Multi-Agent AI system that analyzes athlete biometric data and provides personalized training recommendations using Google's Gemini 2.5 Flash.
+A Multi-Agent AI system that analyzes athlete biometric data and provides personalized training recommendations using Google's Gemini 3 Flash Preview.

 🎯 Overview
 Biometric Auditor Pro uses a three-agent architecture to process biometric data, assess compliance with safe training thresholds, and generate intelligent coaching recommendations.
 The system integrates with Opik for comprehensive trace logging and monitoring.